aras62/vision-based-prediction/metrics/trajectory_metrics.md

 @InProceedings{Solaimanpour_2017_ICRA,
     author = "Solaimanpour, S. and Doshi, P.", booktitle = "ICRA",
-    title = "A Layered Hmm For Predicting Motion Of A Leader In Multi-Robot Settings", year = "2017"
+    title = "A Layered {HMM} For Predicting Motion Of A Leader In Multi-Robot Settings", year = "2017"
 }
 </pre>